State & Federal Small Business Resources

 There are hundreds of SCORE business mentors in urban, suburban, and rural communities.
 Launch your business today by locating your nearest SCORE Business Mentor in Texas.

-Small Business Development Centers (SBDCs) are funded in part through a partnership with SBA, SBDCs provide assistance to small businesses and aspiring entrepreneurs throughout the United States.
+Small Business Development Centers (SBDCs) are funded in part through a partnership with the SBA and provide assistance to small businesses throughout the United States.
 SBDCs help entrepreneurs realize the dream of business ownership and help existing businesses remain competitive in a complex, ever-changing global marketplace.

 SBDC advisors provide aspiring and current small business owners with a variety of free businesses consulting and low cost training services including: business plan development, manufacturing assistance, financial packaging and lending assistance, exporting and importing support, disaster recovery assistance, procurement and contracting aid, marketing research help 8(a) program support, and healthcare guidance.

 Women Business Centers (WBCs) represent a national network of over 100 educational centers throughout the United States, and are designed to assist women in starting and growing small businesses by providing individual counseling and small business workshops.
 To find the nearest Women's Business Center in Texas, visit their website.

 U.S. Export Assistance Centers in Texas (USEACs) are a network of export and industry specialists located in Texas and 100 other U.S. cities and over 80 countries worldwide.
 These trade professionals provide counseling and a variety of products and services to assist small and midsized businesses export their products and services.

 Veteran's Business Outreach Centers (VBOC) are designed to provide entrepreneurial development services such as business training, counseling and resource partner referrals to transitioning service members, veterans, National Guard & Reserve members and military spouses interested in starting or growing a small business.

 Procurement Technical Assistance Centers (PTAC) is a nationwide network of dedicated procurement professionals working to help local businesses compete successfully in the government marketplace.
 PTAC counselors offer access to experts in bid opportunities, contract specifications, procurement histories, and other information necessary to successfully compete for government contracts.